 All 128 million acres of Thailand

-King Bhumibol has been King of Thailand since 1950 and in this role owns all of Thailand's acreage including the wildly popular tourist-friendly beach resorts.
-He is the longest reigning monarch in Asia.
+King Vajiralongkorn has been on the throne since his father King Bhumibol died in 2016.
+In this role owns all of Thailand's acreage including the wildly popular tourist-friendly beach resorts.
+His father (pictured below) was the longest reigning monarch in Asia.

 4. King Mohammed VI

 As King, Mohammed VI, controls all of Morocco and its land, which has historically been the key point of trade between Europe and Africa, affording it a healthy economy throughout the decades.
 King Mohammed is the first champion of democracy in a monarchy that dates back to 1036.

 3. Pope Francis

 The sitting Pope, in this case Francis, owns the land that Vatican City sits on as well as all of the land owned by the Catholic Church around the world, including the hundreds of Vatican embassies that act as independent nations.

 830,000 square miles, making up The Kingdom of Saudi Arabia